irsbugs/ttk_demos/README.md

 program_01 Labels and Buttons.

-program_02 Frame with labels and buttons.
+program_02 Frame and Labelframe with labels and buttons.

 program_03 Radiobutton.

 program_04 Checkbutton.

+program_05 Entry widget with validation

 Notes: